 Can a Pet Catch Your Cold?

-According to the Ontario Veterinary College, a cat may be able to catch your cold depending on what kind of virus it is (although it does not commonly occur) but a dog cannot.
-Exotic cats such as Bengals are included in this list of susceptible species but your exotic canines including foxes and wolfdogs will be just fine.
-Ferrets are another species that cannot catch your cold but they can catch the flu from you if you have it.
-It is always advised to wash your hands before and after handling your pet but it is pretty unlikely that your pet will catch your cold.
+According to the Ontario Veterinary College, a cat may be able to catch your cold depending on what kind of virus it is.
+It may not be very common but it can happen.
+Dogs are not affected by human flu and cold viruses.
+Exotic cats such as Bengals are not excluded from being susceptible to contracting the cold but exotic canines including foxes and wolfdogs will not be affected by the cold viruses.
+Ferrets are another species that cannot catch the common cold but they can catch the flu from you if you have it.
+It is always advised to wash your hands before and after handling your pet to protect both you and your pet from disease transmission but it is unlikely that you'll pass your cold on to your pets.

 What Diseases Can Your Pet Catch From You?

-- Ferrets, as was mentioned before, are able to catch the influenza virus from humans causing similar symptoms that we experience when sick with the flu.
+- Influenza - Ferrets, as was mentioned before, are able to catch the influenza virus from humans causing similar symptoms that we experience when we are sick with the flu.

-- Birds can get some eye infections from some bacteria and viruses from humans when we kiss them but passing diseases from bacteria such as mycoplasma, chlamydia, and salmonella are not often seen.
+- Eye infections - Birds can get some eye infections from some bacteria and viruses from humans when we kiss them.

-- Ringworm can be given to many different kinds of exotic pets from their humans.
-Exotic cats, foxes, ferrets, guinea pigs, rabbits, pot-bellied pigs, birds, mice, rats, hamsters, gerbils, chinchillas, and other pets.
-Ringworm isn't actually a worm but rather a fungal infection that infects the skin of humans and pets.
+- Ringworm - This fungal infection can be passed on to many different kinds of pets from their humans.
+Exotic cats, foxes, ferrets, guinea pigs, rabbits, pot-bellied pigs, birds, mice, rats, hamsters, gerbils, chinchillas, and other pets can all be infected with ringworm.